A kid's savings and a youth everyday account

 Bank easily using your phone, tracking savings and spending in the Westpac App.

-If you’re at least 8 years old, you can link a Debit Mastercard®7 to your Westpac Choice Youth account, giving a kick-start to your money skills with kid-friendly features that will keep you safe and secure.
+If you’re at least 8 years old, you can link a Debit Mastercard to your Westpac Choice Youth account.
+It’ll help give a kick-start to your money skills with kid-friendly features to help keep your money safe and secure.

-The debit card is automatically linked when the account is opened, except for children under 14.
-For children 8-13, a parent or guardian must order their card separately.
+For kids 14 and older, the debit card is automatically linked when the account is opened.
+For kids aged 8-13, a parent or guardian needs to order their card separately.

 How do I open a kids savings and everyday account?